niplav/site/masturbation_and_attractiveness.md

 The people who were approached were chosen by their attractiveness to the author.

-In the week following the last approach, I masturbated once every day.
+In the week following the last approach, I masturbated once every day with the aid of pornography <!--TODO: link the pornography consumed during that time-->.
 Afterwards, I repeated the procedure of approaching 100 men and 100 women with the same words from \_ to \_.